mafzaldev/torrents-cli/README.md

 ## Torrents CLI

-A simple CLI tool to search and download torrents from the command line.
+A simple CLI to scrap torrent magnet links from the command line.

 ### Description